-The Permanent Building Committee last night presented preliminary plans to the Board of Selectmen for a new center fire station to be built adjacent to the Town Offices in what is now the upper parking lot.
+The Permanent Building Committee last night presented preliminary plans to the Board of Selectmen for a to be built adjacent to the Town Offices in what is now the upper parking lot.

 Pat Maloney, chairman of the Permanent Building Committee, addressed concerns from residents regarding whether or not the current station could be repaired.

 Maloney said the current 60-year-old fire station's lot is far too small and poses safety concerns, in addition to challenges that would be faced complying with building codes, Americans with Disabilities Act codes, energy and seismic codes when it comes to repairing the building."

 "If you were to consider tearing the building down and putting another one up, the lot size at 10,000 square feet is still too small," he said.
 Because the current bays are too small for the trucks, they must all be outside for the firefighters to perform work on them, Maloney said.
 However when the trucks are outside the lack of space between the trucks and the street is a safety concern, he said.